NotEternal/caesarCipher/README.md

 # caesarCipher
 Encryption and decryption with the caesar cipher.
-Works only with letters English alphabet [Can see](https://noteternal.github.io/caesarCipher)
+Works only with letters English alphabet.
+[Can see](https://noteternal.github.io/caesarCipher)